LucaZampieri/ADA_homework_LMX/LMX_Project/README.md

 # Abstract

 This project will investigate the Geneva accidents from 2010 to 2016.
 The main goal is to draw as many insights as possible in order to use this information to reduce and avoid future accidents in this region.
 Not just having a global overview of the ensemble of accidents but elaborate a more detailed analysis depending the time, seasonality, weather, road conditions, location, ect.
-In this way, more localisated prevention measures could be effectuated.
+In this way, more localisated prevention measures could be effectuated by predicting the type of accident in the different regions of Geneva.

 # Research questions
 The following research questions will be answered:

+* Which are the main causes of accidents?
 * Which are the type vehicles with more accident risk in Geneva?
-* Which are the main causes of accidents?
-* Can we identify clusters by type of accidents?
+* Can we identify clusters by type, time, and causes of accidents?
 * How does the weather influences on the risk to have an accident?
 * Does the time of a day influences on the risk to have an accident?
 * Does the day of the week influences on the risk to have an accident?